zuri-lang/zurilang.org/src/standard/math.md

 #### acosh(n)

-Returns the hyperbolic arccosine (in radians) of number n.
+Returns the hyperbolic arc-cosine (in radians) of number n.

 Example: